skdelphix/maskdocs/readme.md

 ### Install pipenv

 We'll be using `pipenv` to create a virtual build environment.
 If you're not familiar with `pipenv`, it combines pip package management along with a virtual environment into a simple Pipfile, which is included in this repo.
-To install `pipenv`, run this:
+To install `pipenv` (and upgrade pip), run this:

-`pip3 install pipenv`
+`pip3 install --upgrade pip pipenv`

 ### Set up your environment